SandraTheSorceress/HierarchyGenerator/HierarchyGeneratorLLM/README.md

 # Hierarchy Large Language Model (LLM)

+## About OLlama

+[Ollama](https://ollama.com/) is a tool that allows users to interact with AI models in a chat-based format.
+It enables you to run various AI models locally on your computer.

+## Phi3 Mini

+[Phi3 Mini](https://ollama.com/library/phi3) is a compact and efficient version of a machine learning model, designed for tasks like natural language processing.
+It balances performance and resource usage, making it ideal for use in environments with limited computing power.

 ## How to Test if the Docker Image is Working Using the Terminal

 Follow these steps to test the Docker image for LLM: